-1030 Introduction to Archaeology and Bioarchaeology is a broad overview of Archaeology and Bioarchaeology introducing the concepts of human biological and cultural evolution and the methods and techniques by which these are investigated.
+1000 Introduction to Archaeology (same as the former ARCH 1030) is a broad overview of Archaeology and Bioarchaeology introducing the concepts of human biological and cultural evolution and the methods and techniques by which these are investigated.
 The course is designed to provide the basis for further study in the disciplines.
 CR: the former ARCH 1030.

-2450 Principles of Archaeological Science introduces the student to a broad range of scientific approaches used in archaeology.
-The course provides an overview of the historical development of archaeological science and a survey of the current techniques used to investigate materials recovered from archaeological contexts, including biomolecular methods, statistical analysis of data, geophysical prospection, dating techniques and quantitative methods of calibration, and remote sensing.
+2450 Principles of Archaeological Science introduces the student to a broad range of scientific approaches and quantitative methods used in archaeology.
+The course provides an overview of the historical development of archaeological science and a survey of the analytical techniques used to investigate materials recovered from archaeological contexts, including biomolecular methods, statistical analysis of data, geophysical prospection, dating techniques and quantitative methods of calibration, and remote sensing.
 All sections of this course follow Quantitative Reasoning Course Guidelines available at www.mun.ca/hss/qr.

 2480 Principles of Archaeology is an introduction to archaeological techniques, methodology and theory.
-Lectures cover the development of the discipline, techniques of survey and excavation, methods of analysis and the interpretation of prehistory.
-Prerequisite: ARCH 1030
+Classes cover the development of the discipline, techniques of survey and excavation, and the main methods of archaeological analysis and interpretation.

 Note: This course may not be used for credit toward a major or minor in Archaeology.